More people now use Messenger Apps than they use social media platforms!

 You can build a list by attracting new leads, nurture those leads by sending them content and answering their questions, and ultimately convert those leads into new paying customers.

 Conceptually, it’s like Email Marketing works.
 But in practice, Messenger Marketing works much differently than email.
 It’s much more conversational— with Messenger Marketing people are looking for a conversation that feels 1-1, where emails from most businesses are one to many.
-Also unlike email (where open and click-through rates continue to decline year after year), Messenger Marketing is growing rapidly.
+Also unlike email (where open and click-through rates continue to decline year after year).

 High Engagement Rates